Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - Add unit tests

     ?
+    - When I try add coroutines to geo location in view model, it says "inappropriate blocking method call"
     - Should one process a database exceptions
     - Should settings be kept in a separate storage (shared prefs in data->domain->presentation) CurrentTimeForecastFragment